henrymontesanoiii/ReviewRater/README.md

 - **Responsive Design**: Access the application seamlessly across devices - desktop, tablet, or mobile from any supported web browser.

 ## Changes

+Added three branches, Main branch, login page branch, and prdouct details branch.
+Each branch has a CSS, HTML, and Java folder.
+These folders are used to keep their perspective code in order.
+The product details branch has an additional folder named images to keep images used for that function only in order.
+Lastly the readme file which is what you are reading right now.